Campos de Celtas

 Albariño, grown up high to save it from humidity.

 The Vineyards of Campos de Celtas are of Albariño.
 Grown on a ‘parral’ or pergola type system in the Miño valley, some 40km from the sea.
-In this humid climate, grapes are grown along the valleys and using a system which keeps the grapes away from the humid floor.
+In this humid climate, grapes are grown along the sides of the valley and using a system which keeps the grapes away from the humid floor.